gustavohschulmann/gustavohschulmann/README.md

 ### Gustavo Schulmann

 Hello!!
-My name is Gustavo and I am a fullstack web developer from Brazil!
+My name is Gustavo and I am a FullStack web developer from Brazil!

-##### About my career
+Currently I am working at Dell Technologies as a FullStack Software Engineer II.

--   Currently I am working at Dell Technologies as a FullStack Software Engineer II.
+My main technologies are JavaScript, React, Java and C#.

 ##### Let's connect!